TruongSinhAI/Gemini-Content-Forge/README.md

     *   Performs a Google Custom Search using the provided API key and CX ID.
     *   For each search result URL, it attempts to fetch the HTML content.
     *   Calls the `extract-html-content.ts` flow to get the main text from the fetched HTML.
-*   **`extract-html-content.ts`**: Takes raw HTML content and uses an LLM to extract the main textual article, stripping away boilerplate like navigation, footers, ads, etc.
+*   **`extract-html-content.ts`**: Takes raw HTML content and uses an LLM to extract the main textual article, stripping away boilerplate.
-*   **`generate-article.ts`**:
+*   **`generate-article-flow.ts`**:
     *   The core content generation flow.
-    *   Takes keywords, content type, target language, optional uploaded document content, and optional additional context.
+    *   Takes keywords, content type, target language, output format, optional uploaded document content, and optional additional context.
-    *   Constructs a prompt for the Gemini model to generate the desired article, prioritizing uploaded content if provided.
+    *   Constructs a prompt for the Gemini model to generate the desired article.
+*   **`generate-image.ts`**:
+    *   Generates an image from a textual prompt using `gemini-2.0-flash-exp` model.
+    *   Takes a prompt string and returns a data URI of the generated image.

 All Genkit flows are defined in the `src/ai/flows/` directory and are initialized in `src/ai/genkit.ts`.
 The Genkit development server can be started with `npm run genkit:dev` for debugging and flow inspection.